twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 The deferral solution would have been an `assert` or `Sentry.captureException` call for when the vertex count is too high.

 # Fix as you go
-Some topics might be difficult to allocate full chunks of time for.
+Some topics might be difficult to prioritize or allocate full chunks of time for.
 As a result, I'll sometimes do a "run and gun" style of fixing things.

 I start by documenting everything I see (either in a personal note or in a knowledge base).
-When I next have some downtime (e.g. asking for feedback on a feature), then I start taking on 1 of these tasks.
+When I next have some downtime (e.g. waiting for feedback on a feature), then I start taking on 1 of these tasks.

 Sometimes this comes about as directly opening a PR for the feature.

-Other times, it involves writing up a proof of concept (PoC), showing a demo to other engineers, and getting their support and consent.
+Other times, it involves writing up a proof of concept (PoC), showing a demo to other engineers, and getting their support/consent.

-Example ([SilviaTerra][]): We were using [Django REST Framework][DRF] but mostly as JSON request/responses, not actual REST resources.
-I wrote up a PoC, pitched it, and we progressively shrunk/simplified the codebase, endpoint by endpoint, over the course of 1 month.
+Example ([SilviaTerra][]): We were using [Django REST Framework][DRF] but mostly for its JSON request/response logic, not actual REST resources.
+I wrote up a PoC, pitched it, and we progressively shrunk/simplified the codebase (endpoint by endpoint) over the course of 1 month.

 [SilviaTerra]: https://silviaterra.com
 [DRF]: https://www.django-rest-framework.org/